Sir-Leon1/BlogApp/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
-This project is not licensed.
-Add a license if applicable.

 ## Contact
 **GitHub Profile:** [Sir-Leon1](https://github.com/Sir-Leon1)